top of page

 continually educate

 themselves.
-That Knowledge gained should
+That Knowledge

 always be returned to those who desire to